Netanyahu considering changes to Congress speech after criticism

 “Some of this just has to do with how we do business, and I think it’s important for us to maintain these protocols because the U.S.-Israeli relationship is not about a particular party,” Obama said at a joint news conference with German Chancellor Angela Merkel in Washington.

-A poll by the Times of Israel on Monday showed Netanyahu’s Likud would win 23 seats in the 120-seat Knesset, four fewer than the center-left opposition.
+A poll by the Times of Israel on Monday said Netanyahu’s Likud would win 23 seats in the 120-seat Knesset, four fewer than the centre-left opposition.
 Earlier polls showed Likud and the opposition alliance neck-and-neck on 24 seats.

 Speaking on radio last week, Israel’s deputy foreign minister suggested Netanyahu had been “misled” about the speech, believing it to be bipartisan when the Democrats were not entirely on board.